timhutton/terminatingturmites/README.md

 This program found many the results collected here: http://code.google.com/p/ruletablerepository/wiki/TwoDimensionalTuringMachines

-Our logo is the 4-state 2-color absolute-movement turmite that writes the most squares.

 ## Wishlist ##

   * Support for relative-movement turmites in 3D and higher.